mattcarlotta/fullstack-mern-kit/README.md

 ![cvU2GRX.png](https://i.imgur.com/cvU2GRX.png)

 Note: This a M.E.R.N.
 (Mongo, Express, React, NodeJS) fullstack boilerplate!
-A React only boilerplate can be found on the <a href="https://github.com/mattcarlotta/Webpack-React-Boilerplate/tree/master">master</a> branch or a React Hot Loaded boilerplate can be found on the <a href="https://github.com/mattcarlotta/Webpack-React-Boilerplate/tree/hotloaded">hotloaded</a> branch.
+A React only boilerplate can be found on the <a href="https://github.com/mattcarlotta/Webpack-React-Boilerplate/tree/master">master</a> branch, a React Hot Loaded boilerplate can be found on the <a href="https://github.com/mattcarlotta/Webpack-React-Boilerplate/tree/hotloaded">hotloaded</a> branch, or a React SSR boilerplate can be found on the <a href="https://github.com/mattcarlotta/Webpack-React-Boilerplate/tree/ssr">ssr</a> branch.

 ## Table of contents